-Reliability of Learner Evidence oner is not in a dire ct position to observe the learner carry a range of these. a range of these.
+Reliability of Learner Evidence Where the Learning Practitioner is not in a direct position to observe the learner carrying out the assessment activity or collecting the evidence first hand, e.g. when a portfolio or project is used, s/he must be confident that the evidence was actually produced by the learner, i.e. it is reliable learner evidence.
+This is particularly important when group assessment is used.
+The following are ways in which the Learning Practitioner may ascertain that the learner evidence produced is reliable and genuine.
+The Learning Practitioner should, where appropriate, implement a range of these.
 Questioning: This involves asking the learner to explain and describe part of the evidence.
 It is important to concentrate on how the evidence was produced.
-This will enable the learner to show that s/he was responsible for producing the evidence and will also give the learner the opportunity to apply the knowledge and skills required.
-Questioning may include using the following methods outlined below: Authorship An authorship statement from the learner testifying the evidence as being Statement: his/her original work.
-An authorship statement could be provided with regard to all evidence submitted.
-Personal Log: This is a record of how the learner planned and developed the evidence.
-A personal log should identify problems and how they were overcome by the learner.
+This will enable the learner to show that s/he was responducing the evidence and will also give the learner the opportunation apply the knowledge and skills required.
+Questioning may include using the following methods outlined below Authorship Statement:An authorship statement from the learner testifying the eviden his/her original work.
+An authorship statement could be provid regard to all evidence submitted.
+Personal Log:This is a record of how the learner planned and developed the expersonal log should identify problems and how they were overcollearner.
 Personal A personal statement may be used to explain the actions of the learner in Statements: carrying out activities or producing the evidence.
-Personal statements should be clear and explain the learner's role and the context in which the evidence was produced.
-Personal statements can provide evidence of knowledge and understanding.
-Peer Reports: Peer reports are especially suitable for group work.
-Peer reports are reports drafted by all group members which can help explain individual involvement in a task or project.
+Personal state should be clear and explain the learner's role and the context in evidence was produced.
+Personal statements can provide evide knowledge and understanding.
+Peer Reports:Peer reports are especially suitable for group work.
+Peer reports ar drafted by all group members which can help explain individual involvement in a task or project.
 Independent This is a statement produced by an individual other than the Learning Testimony: Practitioner, which confirms that the learner has carried out a series of tasks or produced a product.
 It should record what the learner has demonstrated and corroborate the learner evidence submitted.
 The identity and role of the individual to provide the testimony for the learner should be agreed in advance between the Learning Practitioner and the learner.
 The use of independent testimony is not intended as a mechanism for assessing learner evidence but as a tool to corroborate the reliability of that evidence.